Adaptive Width Neural Networks: Adaptive Width Learning

 where $q(\boldsymbol{\lambda},\boldsymbol{\theta})$ is parametrized by learnable \textit{variational} parameters.
-Before continuing, we define the \textbf{truncated width} $D_\ell$, that is the finite number of neurons at layer $\ell$, as the quantile function evaluated at $k$, with $k$ a hyper-parameter, of a distribution\footnote{General functions are allowed if a threshold can be computed.} $f_\ell$ with infinite support over $\mathbb{N}^+$ and parametrized by $\lambda_\ell$; Appendix \ref{sec:background} and \ref{sec:quantile-function} provide formal requirements about $f_\ell$.
+Before continuing, we define the \textbf{truncated width} $D_\ell$, that is the finite number of neurons at layer $\ell$, as the quantile function evaluated at $k$, with $k$ a hyper-parameter, of a distribution\footnote{General functions are allowed if a threshold can be computed.} $f_\ell$ with infinite support over $\mathbb{N}^+$ and parametrized by $\lambda_\ell$; Appendix \ref{sec:background} provides desirable properties of $f_\ell$ in a similar vein to \citet{nazaret_variational_2022}.
 In other words, we find the integer such that the cumulative mass function of $f_\ell$ takes value $k$, and that integer $D_\ell$ is the truncated width of layer $\ell$.
-We implement $f_\ell$ as a \textbf{discretized exponential distribution} adhering to Def. \ref{def:truncated-family-decreasing}, following the discretization strategy of \citet{roy_discrete_2003}: For every natural $x$, the discretized distribution relies on the exponential's cumulative distribution function:
+We implement $f_\ell$ as a \textbf{discretized exponential distribution} adhering to Def. \ref{def:truncated-family-decreasing}, following the discretization strategy of \citet{roy_discrete_2003}: For every $x \in \mathbb{N}^+$, the discretized distribution relies on the exponential's cumulative distribution function:

 We choose the exponential because it is a \textbf{monotonically decreasing} function and allows us to impose an ordering of importance among neurons, as detailed in Section \ref{subsec:soft-ordering}. \\ Then, we can factorize the variational distribution $q(\boldsymbol{\lambda},\boldsymbol{\theta})$ into: